Medical Negligence

-Keyhole SurgeryLaparoscopic surgery, also called keyhole surgery, is a modern surgical technique in which operations in the abdomen are performed through small incisions in the body instead of the larger incisions needed in traditional surgical procedures.
+Laparoscopic surgery, also called keyhole surgery, is a modern surgical technique in which operations in the abdomen are performed through small incisions in the body instead of the larger incisions needed in traditional surgical procedures.
 It has many benefits over traditional surgery when conducted successfully, including reduced recovery time and reduced pain and suffering for the patient.

 Injuries caused during laparoscopic surgery are one of the most common types of medical negligence compensation claims made in the UK today.
-This is partly due to the commonplace nature of the procedure and partly due to the ‘blind’ entry into the body which is required at the start of the laparoscopy.
+This is partly due to the commonplace nature of the procedure and partly due to the ‘blind’ entry into the body that is required at the start of the laparoscopy.

 Once the camera is inserted into the body the surgeon has feedback and can see what he is doing, using the pictures to navigate through the body.
 Unfortunately most injuries occur at the point of entry into the body where an error in judgement can cause damage to the patient.
 Claims may also arise due to damage caused by surgical instruments to various part of the anatomy including: vital organs, the bowel, bladder or blood vessels.